JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_03_Collaborate_with_Teams.md

 1. Copy and paste the following text into the dialog box:
     *Hi Team!
 I've been thinking about Contoso Connect, and how we can make the product launch more exciting for our customers.
 I have a couple of ideas, and want to hear more from each of you.
 What do you think would make our customers excited and ready to work with Connect?*
 1. Before you post the message, select the **Rewrite with Copilot** icon at the bottom of the message box.

  ![Rewrite](https://github.com/JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/blob/master/Instructions/Labs/Media/ReWriteWithCopilotInTeams.png)

-1. Choose the **Rewrite** option to generate another version of your message that improves its grammar and style.
+6. Choose the **Rewrite** option to generate another version of your message that improves its grammar and style.
 You can rewrite your message up to 10 times, each time generating a new version.
 Use the left and right arrows below the text to navigate through versions.

-1. While this message is adequate, it lacks the enthusiasm you're trying to convey.
+7. While this message is adequate, it lacks the enthusiasm you're trying to convey.

-1. Select **Adjust** then select from the options Copilot presents to edit and update your message.
+8. Select **Adjust** then select from the options Copilot presents to edit and update your message.
 You can customize the message if it's still not right.

-1. Select **Custom** from the **Adjust** option.
-Try custom tones like +++instructive+++ or +++engaging+++.
+9. Select **Custom** from the **Adjust** option.
+Try custom tones like:

+    *instructive*

+    *engaging*

+    *make it sound like an athlete at a press conference*

-1. Select **Replace** when you're satisfied with the new message.
+14. Select **Replace** when you're satisfied with the new message.
 If you selected a partial section, only that text updates.

-1. Once you replace the original message, select **Post**.
+15. Once you replace the original message, dd a Subject and select **Post**.

 The team receives your message and is excited to contribute!
 Everyone contributes ideas and discusses potential issues in the Teams chat.